-This Release Agreement ("Release") is made by and between GlycoMimetics, Inc. (the "Company") and Eric J. Feldman, M.D. ("you").
-You and the Company entered into an Amended and Restated Employment Agreement effective February 19, 2021 (the "Employment Agreement").
+This Release Agreement ("Release") is made by and between GlycoMimetics, Inc. (the "Company") and Harout Semerjian ("you").
+You and the Company entered into an Executive Employment Agreement dated August 3, 2021 (the "Employment Agreement").
 You and the Company hereby further agree as follows:

-1. A blank copy of this Release was attached to the Employment Agreement as Exhibit B.

-2. Severance Payments.
-If your employment was terminated by the Company for a Termination Without Cause, a Termination for Good Reason, or a Change in Control Termination (as defined in the Employment Agreement) in accordance with Section 9 of the Employment Agreement, then in consideration for your execution, return and non-revocation of this Release, following the Release Date (as defined in Section 3 below) the Company will provide severance benefits to you as follows: [described benefits and payment schedule].

-3. Release by You.
+- 1. A blank copy of this Release was attached to the Employment Agreement as Exhibit B. - 2.
+Severance Payments.
+If your employment was terminated by the Company for a Termination Without Cause, a Termination for Good Reason, or a Change in Control Termination (as defined in the Employment Agreement) in accordance with Section 9 of the Employment Agreement, then in consideration for your execution, return and non-revocation of this Release, following the Release Date (as defined in Section 3 below) the Company will provide severance benefits to you as follows: [described benefits and payment schedule]. - Release by You.
 In exchange for the payments and other consideration under this Release, to which you would not otherwise be entitled, and except as otherwise set forth in this Release, you hereby generally and completely release, acquit and forever discharge the Company, its parents and subsidiaries, and its and their officers, directors, managers, partners, agents, servants, employees, attorneys, shareholders, successors, assigns and affiliates (the "Releasees"), of and from any and all claims, liabilities, demands, causes of action, costs, expenses, attorneys fees, damages, indemnities and obligations of every kind and nature, in law, equity, or otherwise, both known and unknown, suspected and unsuspected, disclosed and undisclosed, arising out of or in any way related to agreements, events, acts or conduct at any time prior to and including the execution date of this Release, including but not limited to: all such claims and demands directly or indirectly arising out of or in any way connected with your employment with the Company or the termination of that employment; claims or demands related to salary, bonuses, commissions, stock, stock options, or any other ownership interests in the Company, vacation pay, fringe benefits, expense reimbursements, severance pay, or any other form of compensation; claims pursuant to any federal, state or local law, statute, or cause of action; tort law; or contract law (individually a "Claim" and collectively "Claims").
-The Claims you are releasing and waiving in this Release include, but are not limited to, any and all Claims that the Company, its parents and subsidiaries, and its and their respective officers, directors, agents, servants, employees, attorneys, shareholders, successors, assigns or affiliates:

-\cdot has violated its personnel policies, handbooks, contracts of employment, or covenants of good faith and fair dealing;

-has discriminated against you on the basis of age, race, color, sex (including sexual harassment), national origin, ancestry, disability, religion, sexual orientation, marital status, parental status, source of income, entitlement to benefits, any union activities or other protected category in violation of any local, state or federal law, constitution, ordinance, or regulation, including but not limited to: the Age Discrimination in Employment Act, as amended ("ADEA"); Title VII of the Civil Rights Act of 1964, as amended; 42 U.S.C. § 1981, as amended; the Civil Rights Act of 1866; the Fair Employment Practice Act of Maryland, Md.
-Code Ann., State Government, Title 20; the Worker Adjustment Retraining and Notification Act; the Equal Pay Act; the has violated any statute, public policy or common law (including but not limited to claims for retaliatory discharge; negligent hiring, retention or supervision; defamation; intentional or negligent infliction of emotional distress and/or mental anguish; intentional interference with contract; negligence; detrimental reliance; loss of consortium to you or any member of your family and/or promissory estoppel).
+The Claims you are releasing and waiving in this Release include, but are not limited to, any and all Claims that the Company, its parents and subsidiaries, and its and their respective officers, directors, agents, servants, employees, attorneys, shareholders, successors, assigns or affiliates: - has violated its personnel policies, handbooks, contracts of employment, or covenants of good faith and fair dealing; - has discriminated against you on the basis of age, race, color, sex (including sexual harassment), national origin, ancestry, disability, religion, sexual orientation, marital status, parental status, source of income, entitlement to benefits, any union activities or other protected category in violation of any local, state or federal law, constitution, ordinance, or regulation, including but not limited to: the Age Discrimination in Employment Act, as amended ("ADEA"); Title VII of the Civil Rights Act of 1964, as amended; 42 U.S.C. § 1981, as amended; the Civil Rights Act of 1866;

-Americans With Disabilities Act; the Family Medical Leave Act; the Occupational Safety and Health Act; the Immigration Reform and Control Act; the Uniform Services Employment and Reemployment Rights Act of 1994, as amended; Section 510 of the Employee Retirement Income Security Act; and the National Labor Relations Act;
+the Fair Employment Practice Act of Maryland, Md.
+Code Ann., State Government, Title 20; the Worker Adjustment Retraining and Notification Act; the Equal Pay Act; the Americans With Disabilities Act; the Family Medical Leave Act; the Occupational Safety and Health Act; the Immigration Reform and Control Act; the Uniform Services Employment and Reemployment Rights Act of 1994, as amended; Section 510 of the Employee Retirement Income Security Act; and the National Labor Relations Act;